Division of Heroes would imply too large of a group, and just doesn't have the same ring to it.

 Fragile Speedster: The M18 Hellcat tank destroyer and Hotchkiss light tank (Allied and Axis respectively).
 Both of these tanks are faster but flimsier than the other choices and are also Glass Cannons.
 The Hellcat can get powerful upgrades for its shells and also an ambush ability that allows it to fire one high damage shot, while the Hotchkiss has multiple upgrades for its gun and can be fitted with the "Walking Stuka", which is a quartet of frames on the tank's sides from which powerful rockets can be launched.

 Mighty Glacier: The Churchill and Panther tanks (Allied and Axis respectively).
-Both are slow but powerful and well-armored.
-The Churchill has a short range and requires its abilities (purchased with XP from either getting killed or killing the enemy) to really come into its own, but is even tougher than the Panther, while the Panther is more or less completely lacking in support capability, and focuses on pure killing power.
+Both are slow but powerful.
+The Churchill has a short range and requires its abilities (purchased with XP from either getting killed or killing the enemy) to really come into its own, while the Panther is more or less completely lacking in support capability, and focuses on pure killing power.

 Authority Equals Asskicking: The "Officer" hero, who provides bonuses to both AI creeps and friendly heroes around him while also being a decent combatant himself.